Prices from £24.00

 Sunya is a contraceptive pill with a range of benefits.
 If you're looking for reliable protection against pregnancy, or relief for period-related symptoms, Sunya may be right for you.

 Sunya is a contraceptive pill.
-It is taken by women who are sexually active who don't want to get pregnant.
+It’s usually taken by women who are sexually active who don't want to get pregnant.

 Sunya is a monophasic pill, which means that each tablet you take has the same hormone dosage in it.
-You have to take one tablet every day for 21 days, and then you have a seven day break from it.
-The levels of the hormones in your blood drop during this seven-day break, which results in a withdrawal bleed like your normal period.
-You start the next pack after the seven pill-free days are up, even if you’re still bleeding.
+The most common way to take it is by taking one tablet every day for 21 days, and then having a 7-day break from it.
+Some women prefer to take 3 packs back to back (without taking a break between them) and then do a 7-day break.
+Others take the pack continuously without taking any break between packs.
+During the 7-day break, the levels of the hormones in your blood drop, which results in a withdrawal bleed like your normal period.
+It’s important that you start the next pack after the seven pill-free days are up, even if you’re still bleeding.
 As long as you’ve taken the pills correctly, you’ll still be protected from pregnancy during those seven days.
+The break should never be longer than 7 days, so that the effectiveness of the contraceptive is maintained.

 Your Sunya packaging will include a leaflet to tell you the best time to begin the course, and it’ll have a blister strip containing the pills, each marked with arrows and days of the week to help you remember to take it daily.